andromeda/lya/srcalt/README.md

   This eliminates Lya's destructive changes to the global object, and removes the need to require Lya in advance of other code.

-* Allows imperative hooks, but a functional front-end.
-This way, Lya runs purely in terms of arguments.
+* Allows state mutation for performance, but a functional front-end for predictability.
+This way, Lya runs purely in terms of arguments without sacrificing the speed gains from using mutable state.
 This allows an analysis to run Lya recursively, and adjust its results in more nuanced ways.

 * Moves responsibility for creating mutable state (`env`) to the user.
   This is key for accumulating results from recursive use of Lya, and